ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/product_category_catalogelement.md

 # Product category (CatalogElement)

 The `CatalogElement` class defines the generic product and category model which is used in eZ Commerce.
-It inherits from the general class [ValueObject](../../../api/valueobject.md) which offers a convenient way of setting properties of instances via the constructor and makes these properties public.
+It inherits from the general class `ValueObject` which offers a convenient way of setting properties of instances through the constructor and makes these properties public.

 The following subclasses inherit from `CatalogElement`: